-1. No Action on the Town-owned property; and update accordingly for the "Assignment of Administrative Control of Town-Owned and Town-Leased Property".
+1. Continued discussion and possible action to periodically review the list of town owned property; and update accordingly for the "Assignment of Administrative Control".

-Councilor Rodriguez stated that she would contact Land Use Director Juliet Hodge to check on the status of the completion of the Geographic Information System (GIS) Update; so the

-LUPPW Committee could continue their work to update the List of Town-Owned and Town-Leased Properties.
+Councilor Rodriguez stated that she would contact Land Use Director Juliet Hodge to check on the status of the completion of the Geographic Information System (GIS) Update; so the LUPPW Committee could continue their work to update the List of Town-Owned and Town-Leased Properties.